gajus/gitdown/.gitdown/usage.md

 // Read the markdown file written using the GitDown extended markdown.
 // File name is not important.
-// Having all of the GitDown markdown files under .gitdown/ path is a recommended convention. gitdown = GitDown.read('.gitdown/README.md');
+// Having all of the GitDown markdown files under .gitdown/ path is the recommended convention. gitdown = GitDown.read('.gitdown/README.md');

 // If you have the subject in a string, call the constructor itself: